EpocDotFr/webtodotxt/README.md

 More informations on the three above can be found [here](http://flask.pocoo.org/docs/0.11/config/#builtin-configuration-values).

-  - `USER` The credentials required to access the app
+  - `USER` The credentials required to access the app. **It is highly recommended to serve this web app through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
   - `TODOTXT_LOCATION` Absolute path to a Todo.txt file

 I'll let you search yourself about how to configure a web server along uWSGI.